thindil/steamsky/bin/doc/MODDING.md

 - Each ship start from `[` symbol.
 Any value between `[` and `]` is a index (it can be number or text) and must be unique.
 This value is used at this moment to set player ship and in Destroy types of goals.
 - Name: Type of ship.
 Will be visible during combat information.
+If you want that ship will be used in friendly trader random event, you must have word "trader" in ship name (example: *small poleis trader*).
 - Modules: List of modules indexes (from *shipmodules* directory), separated by `, ` (comma and space).
 - Accuracy: Bonus to accuracy for ship.
 Can be constant value (example: 1) or